 Table 6.
-Comparison of average dolphin group sizes from impact monitoring period (March - May 2023) and baseline monitoring period (September - November 2011) (Note: ± denotes the standard deviation of the average group size)
+Comparison of average dolphin group sizes from impact monitoring period (March - May 2024) and baseline monitoring period (September - November 2011) (Note: $\pm$ denotes the standard deviation of the average group size)

 3.4.2.
-Although the average dolphin group size in NWL waters during the present quarterly period was lower than the one recorded during the three-month baseline period, it should be cautioned that the very small sample size of only two dolphin groups in the present quarter was only a tiny fraction of the sample size of 66 dolphin groups sighted during the baseline period (Table 6).
+While the average dolphin group sizes in NWL and NEL waters during the present quarterly period were lower than the ones recorded during the three-month baseline period, it should be cautioned that the very small sample size of only three dolphin groups in the present quarter was only a tiny fraction of the sample size of 66 dolphin groups sighted during the baseline period (Table 6).